Aircraft in fiction: C-47 Skytrain / C-53 Skytrooper / Dakota

 A ski-equipped Douglas C-47 Skytrain is featured in Howard Hawks' 1951 science-fiction thriller, The Thing From Another World, based on the 1938 novella Who Goes There? by John W. Campbell, Jr.

 In the 1955 British film The Night My Number Came Up directed by Leslie Norman and starring Michael Redgrave and Denholm Elliott, a man tells guests at a dinner party of a dream he had of a Tokyo-bound Dakota that crashes in the Japanese mountains.
 Some of the guests board such a flight the next day and they begin to fear the dream is coming true.

 Eleven aircraft were gathered for airdrop scenes in the 1977 film A Bridge Too Far, all of which had to be of a paratroop configuration, representing the C-53 Skytrooper variant.

-A Douglas C-47 DL Skytrain featured in the climactic scenes of the 1982 film The Wild Geese which starred Richard Burton and Roger Moore as the leaders of a group of British mercenaries sent to rescue a deposed African leader.
+A Douglas C-47 DL Skytrain featured in the climactic scenes of the 1978 film The Wild Geese which starred Richard Burton and Roger Moore as the leaders of a group of British mercenaries sent to rescue a deposed African leader.
 The C-47 used in the film belonged to United Air of South Africa and was nick-named 'The Wild Goose' after its film role.
 The aircraft was destroyed in a crash in South Africa in 1988 which claimed the lives of all 24 people on board.

+Indiana Jones travels from New York City to Venice in the 1989 adventure Indiana Jones and the Last Crusade.